naminic/hotspot-manufacturers/naminic.md

 * Which security implementation (ECC608, TPM, TrustZone, other) are you using?
 ECC608
 * Which LoRa chipset are you planning to use in your gateway? (i.e. SX1302, SX1303, etc, only list one) SX1302 We recommend you don't use the SX1301 in new designs.
 * What is the CPU?
-Quad core ARM-cortex -A72
+RK3308
-* Other Hardware Specifications:
+* Other Hardware Specifications: RAM 512ddr3 and 256ddr3

 ## Manufacturing Information (required)
 * Have you built and delivered radio hardware products before?
 Yes Zigbee module